Mormon art: Aesthetic diversity and commonality

+Diversity

+The LDS church has tried to recognize the diverse demography and cultural differences within the LDS Church.
+Oman says that the church consequently embraces and promotes the various artistic attributes to "broaden [perspectives] so the Saints all over the world would be celebrated."
+The LDS Church's International Art Competition, started in 1987, encouraged submissions from members internationally.
 The juried competition and exhibition is held every three years, inviting LDS artists worldwide to create and submit works of art related to a gospel theme dedicated to the year in which it is held.
 A number of art pieces are then exhibited at the Church History Museum.
 The most recent was the Ninth International Art Competition, running from March 16, 2012 – October 14, 2012.
-The theme was "Make Known His Wonderful Works."
-More than 1,150 artists entered, and the museum displayed 198 works.
-Prizes were awarded to 20, and 15 artworks have been purchased by the museum, adding to the church's already vast collection of artwork.

-The collection, dispersed throughout temples of the world and also held in the Church History Museum, includes a collection of Rembrandt etchings.
-In 2005, the museum exhibited 48 of Rembrandt's 70 biblical etchings.
-The museum had acquired 17, with the remaining having been loaned by the Museum of Art at Brigham Young University and by a private collector.
-The biblical-themed exhibit, Rembrandt: The Biblical Etchings, included Old Testament stories such as that of Abraham, and scenes from the life of Jesus Christ in the New Testament.
-The collection was exhibited from May 14, 2005, through December 14, 2005, and online for a short period after the museum exhibition.
-Some etchings acquired for the collection were Self-Portrait Leaning on a Stone Sill, 1639; Christ and the Woman of Samaria, 1658; and Christ Ministering, about 1640–49.

 Despite this variety of styles produced by LDS artists from around the globe, all LDS art is interrelated by means of a shared religious belief.
-Oman also wrote of aesthetic uniformity: "While the work of LDS artists encompasses many historical and cultural styles, its unity derives from their shared religious beliefs and from recurring LDS religious themes in their works ...
-Some of the aesthetic constants of LDS artists are the narrative tradition in painting, a reverence for nature, absence of nihilism, support of traditional societal values, respect for the human body, a strong sense of aesthetic structure, and rigorous craftsmanship ...
-The artists' shared religious faith and values have constantly infused that tradition with meaning."

-Another contributor to the Encyclopedia of Mormonism is Martha Moffitt Peacock, Professor in Art History and Associate Director for the Center for the Study of Europe at Brigham Young University.
-In regards to Mormon art and its spiritual commonality, she wrote that this spirituality also encourages aesthetic diversity: "Much discussion about a "Mormon aesthetic" has taken place in recent years, but it seems that the very personal nature of this spiritual artistic quest prevents the attainment of a prevalent aesthetic."
+Oman also wrote of aesthetic uniformity: "Some of the aesthetic constants of LDS artists are the narrative tradition in painting, a reverence for nature, absence of nihilism, support of traditional societal values, respect for the human body, a strong sense of aesthetic structure, and rigorous craftsmanship" Another contributor to the Encyclopedia of Mormonism is Martha Moffitt Peacock, Professor in Art History and Associate Director for the Center for the Study of Europe at Brigham Young University.
+In regards to Mormon art and its spiritual commonality, she wrote that this spirituality also encourages aesthetic diversity, stating that "the very personal nature of this spiritual artistic quest prevents the attainment of a prevalent aesthetic."